TarikMalek/an-e-commerce-demo-app-/README.md

 # an-e-commerce-demo-app
-This app is build using :
+This app is built using :
 - react native expo
 - redux
 - react navigation